twoodford/m3-realtime-control/README.md

 ## CmodA7 Code

 The ``CmodA7_ctrl_top.bit`` is built with Vivado 2018.2, and can be used to program the CmodA7 device using the free WebPack version of Vivado.
 The ``CmodA7_ctrl_top.bin`` file can be used to persistently program the FPGA using the on-board configuration memory.
 See [Digilent's instructions](https://reference.digilentinc.com/learn/programmable-logic/tutorials/cmod-a7-programming-guide/start#programming_the_cmod_a7_using_quad_spi) for more details.

+Note that newer CmodA7 models come with a mx25l3233f-spi-x1_x2_x4 memory device, at odds with the instructions referenced above.
+If you see an error when attempting to program the device, try removing the default memory configuration device, and adding this device.
+Note that Vivado 2019.1 is known not to correctly program these devices, so you should use Vivado 2018.2 instead.